-Teacher: Let us move to the next question.
+Teacher: Let us move to the next Exercise.
 It is based on measuring units.
 Can anybody tell me what are measuring units?

-(Pause to give students time to think and respond.
-Teacher can use name box to choose responder student)
+(Pause to give students time to think and respond.)

-Teacher: Absolutely right!
+Teacher: Absolutely right.
 Measuring units are the units we use to measure things like length, weight and capacity.